dmbarbour/wikilon/docs/ABC_Minimalist.md

         [A]c        == [A][A]       (copy)
         [A]d        ==              (drop)

 This base is small, complete, and friendly to substructural types.
 Additionally, the `[]` square brackets delimit first-class subprograms.
 The empty program is valid and has identity semantics.
-All programs and data have a formal semantics as a finite expansion to sequences or streams of just six characters `[abcd]`.
+All programs and data in ABC have a formal semantics as a finite expansion to a sequence of just six characters, `[abcd]`.

 For performance and convenience, ABC provides more than the primitives:

-* Lightweight formatting: SP and LF are equivalent to the empty program.
+* Lightweight formatting: SP and LF equivalent to empty program.
-* Compact embeddings for data: numbers and embedded literals.
+* Embeddings for numbers, literals, and symbol structured data.
-* A standard Dictionary of accelerated bytecodes for performance.
+* A standard dictionary of accelerated opcodes for performance.
 * Symbolic extensions for performance, safety, debugging, linking.

 ABC is restricted to purely functional computation.
 However, ABC is easily used to construct effectful programs using [monadic effects](http://okmij.org/ftp/Haskell/extensible/more.pdf) or other [application models](ApplicationModel.md) that shift the actual performance of effects to an external agent.
 (I wonder if tuple spaces would be a good fit.)

-### ABC Data Embedding
+### Numbers and Literals

 Natural numbers are embedded as `#42` or `#108`.
 The character `#` introduces a new zero value while the digits `0-9` each multiply by ten then add the digit.
 When applied, natural numbers would iterate a given program based on their specified count.